zinc gluconate, zinc sulfate

 Females (14–18 years)

 Males (19 years and older)

 Pregnant women (14–18 years)

 * Adequate Intake (AI)

 Zinc comes in a range of doses.
 Zinc supplements come in two main forms: zinc sulfate and zinc gluconate.
 Zinc sulfate contains higher concentrations of zinc (23% per 100 mg) than zinc gluconate (14.3% per 100 mg).
 You should take zinc with food.
 This can help you avoid upset stomach.

 Whole wheat bread

-Down syndrome, some anemias (including sickle cell and thalassemia), and acrodermatitis enteropathica, an inherited condition that affects the skin, hair, and intestinal tract, increase the need for zinc.
-Other reasons for increased need include extensive burns, diabetes, prolonged stress or trauma, and chronic use of diuretics.
+Certain conditions increase the need for zinc.
+They include Down syndrome and some anemias, including sickle cell and thalassemia.
+They also include acrodermatitis enteropathica, an inherited issue that affects the skin, hair, and intestinal tract.
+Other reasons for increased need include extensive burns, diabetes, prolonged stress or trauma, and using diuretics for a long time.

 Red wine and lactose in milk aid in zinc absorption.

-Infants absorb zinc from breast milk extremely well.
+Infants absorb zinc from breast milk well.
 Breast milk has a zinc-binding enzyme that enhances the ability of infants to absorb zinc through the intestine.